Lab 10: H100 Matrix Multiplication

 Core Matrices

-The wgmma instruction operates on a core matrix (as referred to in the PTX documentation) or atom (as CUTLASS calls it).
+The wgmma instruction operates on data made up of “core matrices” (as referred to in the PTX documentation).
 A core matrix represents the fundamental unit of data that must be contiguous, or tightly packed together in memory.
 For the non-swizzled case, each core matrix is 8 × 16 bytes in size.
 It is important to note that the values within each core matrix must be contiguous and K-major, meaning that you can’t directly copy the whole matrix from global memory into shared, since the condition that core matrices must be contiguous will be violated.

 While each core matrix must itself be contiguous (8 × 16 bytes with no gaps), there can be gaps between different core matrices.
 The spacing between consecutive core matrices in the K dimension is given by the leading byte offset, while the spacing between consecutive core matrices in the M or N dimension is given by the stride byte offset.